paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2014-02-20-olympic_websites.markdown

 Surely a desire to produce modern, great looking websites must exist somewhere within the Olympic movement?
 Those hoping to host future games clearly understand the importance of good design on the web.
 None more so than the city of Oslo, which announced its intention to bid for the 2022 winter games by launching the stunning [ol22.no][21]:

-{% figure "Website for Oslo 2022, applicant to host the Winter Games of 2022" %}
+{% figure figure--caption-right "Website for Oslo 2022, applicant to host the Winter Games of 2022" %}
 {% picture /2014/02/olympic_websites_oslo_2022.png %}
 {% endfigure %}